gorchels/my-site-meg/content/home/experience.md

   date_end = ""
   description = """

-As an Analyst at E Source, I analyze and manage water loss projects in collaboration with water utilities & agencies.
+As a Data Analyst at E Source, I analyze and manage water loss projects in collaboration with water utilities & agencies.
 My main duties include:

  * Analyze customer water use data for 10+ water utilities to inform water loss management
  * Develop custom scripted analyses for unique water loss investigations